force11/force11-rda-scidwg/hackathon/FORCE2019/agenda.md

 - nominate a scribe/rapporteur
 - review track description and expected outcomes
-- define challenges and scope of the discussion
+- define scope of the discussion
 - discussion about challenge